Hisham al-Sayed: Capture

 On 20 April 2015, al-Sayed wandered into the Gaza Strip and was abducted by Hamas.

 On 28 June 2022, Hamas released a video showing a sickly Al-Sayed in a hospital bed with an oxygen mask and an IV drip.
 Former Israeli Prime Minister Naftali Bennett condemned Hamas: "Spreading the clip of a sick man is despicable and an act of desperation."

 Release

 In January 2025 after the leaking of a document showing information about the 2025 Gaza war ceasefire it was reported that Al-Sayed was set to be released by Hamas as part of the exchange.
 His family issued a statement shortly after the announcement expressing their happiness at his return and hope for all hostages to be released.

 Al-Sayed was released on 22 February 2025, along with five other hostages held by Hamas.
 Unlike the other five hostages, al-Sayed was released without a public ceremony.
-The IDF confirmed receiving him few hours later.
+The IDF confirmed receiving him a few hours later.